-1. Brush up on a bit of Italy’s history at Galleria Vittorio Emanuele II
+1. Brush up on Italy’s history at Galleria Vittorio Emanuele II

 The central octagonal floor mosaic represents allegories of the four continents (Asia, Africa, Europe and America) and the coat of arms of the four cities that were the capital of Italy for a brief or longer moment in history (Milan, Turin, Florence and Rome).
 The coat of arms of Turin represents a bull.
 Legend has it that it brings luck if you rotate on one foot, with closed eyes, on the bull’s private parts.
 However, some say it only works if you do it at midnight on December 31!